intel/thunderbolt-software-user-space/README.md

 For example, on Ubuntu you can install the dependencies with the following
 command:
-`apt install cmake libboost-filesystem-dev libboost-program-options-dev txt2tags`
-On Fedora, use this:
+`apt install cmake libboost-filesystem-dev txt2tags` On Fedora, use this:
 `dnf install cmake boost-devel txt2tags`